ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 {% endhighlight %}

 Note that the imports inside the `__main__.py` are still absolute.
-Within the rest of the package however you should try to reference to your own in relative syntax like `from .view.gui import GUI`.
+Within the rest of the package, however, you should try to reference your own modules using a relative syntax like `from .view.gui import GUI`.

 ## Configuring the Package